SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ###### AP

-An adjective phrase may be attributive or predicative.
+⟮＿An adjective phrase＿⟯ may be ⟮＿attributive＿⟯ or ⟮＿predicative＿⟯.
-A predicative adjective phrase is the complement of the VP.
+»⟮A predicative adjective phrase⟯« is the predicate (narrow).

 ##### adverb

-Adverb phrase = adverbial phrase.
-»⟮An adverb⟯« is ⟮＿the head＿⟯ of ⟮＿an adverbial phrase＿⟯.
-»⟮Adverb(ial) phrases⟯« ⟮are ＿modifiers＿ for⟯ ⟮any number of things⟯ that ⟮are not NPs/DPs⟯.
-^bit of a catch-all category
-Semantically, ⟮＿adverbial phrases＿⟯ ⟮describe/restrict the thing they're ＿modifying＿⟯.
+⟮Adverb phrase⟯ = ⟮adverbial phrase.⟯
-In most languages, ⟮＿adverbs/adverbial phrases＿⟯ are at least able to modify other AdvPs, APs, DPs, PPs, VPs, and IPs.
+In most languages, ⟮＿adverbs/adverbial phrases＿⟯ are at least able to modify ⟮other AdvPs⟯, ⟮APs⟯, ⟮DPs⟯, ⟮PPs⟯, ⟮VPs⟯, and ⟮sentences (so IPs/CPs/whatever)⟯.

 #### noun-related

-##### noun

-Nouns are heads of NPs.
-NPs/DPs are the things that most commonly become subjects/objects.

-###### attribution
+##### attribution

 Something »⟮attributive⟯« is ⟮＿a phrase＿⟯ ⟮within a NP/DP⟯ that ⟮modifies the head noun⟯.
 ⟮Adnnominal⟯ =syn= ⟮attributive⟯